NVIDIA/nvcomp/doc/lowlevel_c_quickstart.md

     cudaStream_t stream);
 ```

 Note that the *device_actual_uncompressed_bytes* and *device_statuses* can both be specified as nullptr for LZ4, Snappy, and GDeflate.
 If these are nullptr, these methods will not compute these values.
+In particular, if device_statuses is nullptr then out of bounds (OOB) error checking is disabled.
+This can lead to significant increases in decompression throughput.

 ## Batched Compression / Decompression Example - LZ4